betajippity/Nuparu/README.md

 * Embree is built with a max nested instancing depth of 8.
 * OpenEXR is built without version numbers in namespaces.
 * OpenSubdiv is built with Ptex, TBB, and OpenGL support on all platforms.
 Additionally:
-    * CUDA is supported on Windows, Fedora 34 x86-64, and RHEL
+    * CUDA is supported on Windows, Fedora 34 x86-64, L4T, and RHEL
     * Metal is supported on macOS
 * blosc is built without AVX2 support.
-* OpenVDB is built without ABI compatibility for OpenVDB 3.x.
+* OpenVDB is built without ABI compatibility for OpenVDB 3.x.x and without explicit instantiation.
 * dear imgui includes the core imgui library and the GLFW3/OpenGL3 implementation files.
 * Only a subset of boost necessary to support OpenVDB and USD is included.
 * For boost, the following versions of Python are supported: